 Prior to starring as Daryl in The Walking Dead, Reedus was well-known for playing the role of Murphy MacManus in the cult movie The Boondock Saints, written and directed by Troy Duffy; in this film Reedus starred opposite Sean Patrick Flanery and Willem Dafoe.
 He starred opposite Flanery again in the sequel Boondock Saints 2: All Saints Day.

 Additional past film credits include Robert Kirkman’s sci-fi thriller Air, from Sony Pictures; the indie drama Sunlight Jr., which premiered at the 2013 Tribeca Film Festival and also starred Naomi Watts and Matt Dillon; the Robert Redford-directed feature The Conspirator, which chronicles the trial after the assassination of Abraham Lincoln; the sci-fi feature thriller Pandorum with Dennis Quaid and Ben Foster; the Sony feature Cadillac Records opposite Adrien Brody; Six Ways to Sunday, 8mm, Beat, Deuces Wild, Blade 2, Gossip, The Ballad of Bettie Page, and American Gangster.

-Reedus is also an accomplished photographer as well as a burgeoning director having directed three short films.
-In October 2013, he released “The Sun’s Coming Up…Like a Big Bald Head: Photographs by Norman Reedus,” a book of his photography.
+Reedus is also an accomplished photographer as well as a burgeoning director, having directed three short films.
+In October 2013, he released a book of his photography, The Sun’s Coming Up…Like a Big Bald Head: Photographs by Norman Reedus.